-The grading system used by the MBA program is described in this catalog under Academic Policies.
+The grading system used by the MBA program is described in this catalog under Graduate Academic Policies.
+Graduate credit is earned for MBA courses in which a student receives a grade of at least

-Graduate credit is earned for MBA courses in which a student receives a grade of at least "C." Students are required to maintain a cumulative grade point average of at least 3.0.
+"C." Students are required to maintain a cumulative grade point average of at least 3.0.
 A student whose cumulative GPA falls below 3.0 will be placed on probationary status.
-Failure to raise the GPA to 3.0 by the end of the following trimester of coursework may, at the discretion of the program, result in academic suspension.
+Failure to raise the GPA to 3.0 by the end of the following trimester of coursework will result in academic dismissal.

 In exceptional cases, a grade of Incomplete (IN) may be given to a student.
 The decision to give a grade of "IN" rests solely with the instructor.
-All requirements for the course must be completed by the end of the following term.
+All requirements for the course must be completed as stipulated in the Incompletes section of the Graduate Academic Policies.
 Failure to do so will result in the grade of "IN" automatically being changed to an "F."

 The same rules concerning withdrawals from an undergraduate course also apply to MBA courses.
-See the course schedule for refund dates, etc.